-We’ve picked the brains of our experienced teaching team and our teaching colleagues to discover their favourite books to inspire great writing.
+We’ve picked the brains of our teaching colleagues to discover their favourite books to inspire great writing.
 There are some classics, but also a few lesser-known suggestions.
 We hope they provide a great starting point for your lesson planning!

 Grange-Enders by Maggie Walker is a highly engaging book for Year 6 children contemplating the move to secondary school.
 It’s packed full of PSHE discussion points, touching on areas such as peer pressure, identity and the emotional roller-coaster of starting in a new school.
 A ‘must’ for Year 6 teachers!